by: Dr. Craig A. Maxwell

 - Vinpocetine – Vinpocetine is an alkaloid derivative of vincamine, an extract from the periwinkle plant.
 It has shown powerful neuroprotective properties and been found to increase cerebral blood flow.

-- Huperzine – Huperzine works as a potent, selective and long-term protector of the naturally occurring neurotransmitter, acetylcholine.
+- Huperzine – Huperzine works as a selective and long-term protector of the naturally occurring neurotransmitter, acetylcholine.
 Acetylcholine is essential for the enhancement of memory and learning.
 Huperzine is extracted from Chinese club moss.

 It can be very frustrating to feel as though you can’t remember anything no matter what you do.
 This is especially true for younger people.
 Short-term memory loss and cognitive impairment can put a damper on your academic, personal, and social life but it doesn’t have to.
 Once you know what’s causing your memory loss, you’ll be better equipped to treat it naturally.